Short Courses and Workshops

 Maths Refresher Short Course

 This short course is designed to build confidence and competence in students returning to maths or in need of a refresher.

 You will be able to work through modules at your own pace with support and guidance from our experienced facilitators, who will be on hand to assist you to work through mathematical concepts.

 This course is particularly helpful for students intending to study courses where mathematics and statistics are required.

-Download the Maths Refresher Short Course workbooks in PDF (hard copies will be provided at the workshops):
+Download the Maths Refresher Short Course workbooks in PDF format:

 Basic Statistics Short Course